vicinityh2020/docker-services/README.md

 # VICINITY Docker Services

-The VICINITY Docker Services is a pre-prepared docker recipe that runs the services of the [Gateway API](https://github.com/vicinityh2020/vicinity-gateway-api) and the [Agent](https://github.com/vicinityh2020/vicinity-agent) core components from VICINTIY.
+The VICINITY Docker Services is a pre-prepared docker recipe that runs the services of the [Gateway API](https://github.com/vicinityh2020/vicinity-gateway-api) and the [Agent](https://github.com/vicinityh2020/vicinity-agent) core components from VICINITY.
 The goal of this recipe is to leverage the deployment work required by third-part users who will only need to setup these services with their credentials.

 ## Quick start